nodatime/nodatime/www/unstable/userguide/arithmetic.md

 Currently Noda Time doesn't support arithmetic with [`OffsetDateTime`](noda-type://NodaTime.OffsetDateTime) either, mostly because it's not clear what the use cases would be.
-You can always convert to either local or zoned date/time values, perform arithmetic in that domain and convert back if necessary - but if you find yourself in this situation, we'd love to hear about it on the [mailing list][mailing-list].
+You can always convert to either local or zoned date/time values, perform arithmetic in that domain and convert back if necessary - but if you find yourself in this situation, we'd love to hear about it on the [mailing list][].

 Days of the week
 ================